Headsman (character): Death

-The Uranian of the Agents of Atlas later implants a suggestion in the mind of Scourge to execute Osborn when he next sees him; after the mission, a hologram of Osborn appears before the Thunderbolts, which triggers Scourge to shoot, but the bullet passes through this hologram and hits Headsman fatally in the head.
+The Uranian of the Agents of Atlas later implants a suggestion in the mind of Scourge to execute Osborn when he next sees him; after the mission, a hologram of Osborn appears before the Thunderbolts, which triggers Scourge to shoot.
+However, the bullet passes through this hologram and hits Headsman instead, killing him.

-Following the Siege of Asgard, his brother was given his high-tech axe by Ant-Man.

 Powers and abilities

 The Headsman wears a power pack which enhances his strength.
 He wields a high-tech adamantium vibro-axe and has a disc-shaped hovercraft for personal transportation.
 Even without these devices, he possess exceptional strength and endurance for a normal human, and has incredible skill with an axe.

 In other media

 Headsman appears in the Spider-Woman motion comics, voiced by Jesse Falcon.